temporalio/documentation/docs-src/concepts/what-is-an-update.md

 Like every bit of code in a Workflow, Update handlers must be [deterministic](/concepts/what-is-a-workflow-definition#deterministic-constraints).
 However, they may use all the available Workflow features, such as executing Activities and child Workflows, and waiting on timers/conditions.

+To avoid losing Updates when using [Continue-As-New](/concepts/what-is-continue-as-new), ensure that all Update handlers have completed before calling Continue-As-New.

 When there is the potential for multiple Updates to cause a duplication problem, Temporal recommends adding idempotency logic to your Update handler that checks for duplicates.

 An Update has four phases.